 - Haldimand County has 87 km of Lake Erie shoreline, spanning parts of the jurisdictions of three conservation authorities – Grand River Conservation Authority (GRCA), Long Point Region Conservation Authority (LPRCA), and Niagara Peninsula Conservation Authority (NPCA).

 - The lakeshore area is made up of both agricultural lands and residential developments along Lakeshore Road.
 There are designated tourist residential areas that consist of a mix of seasonal and year-round cottages, homes and businesses.
 Some of these include Peacock Point, Featherstone Point, Hoover Point, Evans Point and Mohawk Point.

 - There are also many seasonal trailer parks and campgrounds within the lakeshore area.
 In addition to these privately owned facilities, there are several Provincial Parks, Conservation Areas and other public facilities such as Port Maitland where the Grand River spills into Lake Erie.

 - Dunnville is a town of 12,000 people, located on the Grand River about 7 km upstream from Lake Erie.
 Portions of Dunnville are at sufficiently low elevations where they are subject to Lake Erie related flood impacts, in addition to riverine flooding.

-- Two Public Education Centre will take place to help keep community members informed of the project.
+- Two Public Education Centre have taken place throughout the course of the project

-- The public meetings planned for this project will also serve as the necessary public consultation process for revisions to regulated areas mapping under Ontario Regulations 150/06, 178/06 and 155/06 of the Conservation Authorities Act.
+- The public meetings planned for this project served as the necessary public consultation process for revisions to regulated areas mapping under Ontario Regulations 150/06, 178/06 and 155/06 of the Conservation Authorities Act.